List of Scary Movie (film series) characters: Ray Wilkins

-Ray is a football player at B.A.
+Ray Wilkins is a closeted football player at B.A.
 Corpse High School.
-Although he dates Brenda, he partakes in many homosexual activities, including a hidden relationship with Bobby.
+Although he dates Brenda, he partakes in many homosexual activities, including a hidden relationship with Bobby, which he denies.
 Ray was apparently killed in the movie theater restroom.
 He is revealed to be alive in the end, where he teams up with Bobby to pretend to be the killer but ends up getting injured by the actual killer.

-Ray returns in the second film, going to college with Cindy, Brenda, and Shorty, and continuing his relationship with Brenda.
-He is based off of Phil Stevens (Scream 2).
+Ray returns in the second film, going to college with Cindy, Brenda and Shorty, and continuing his relationship with Brenda.
+He is based on Stu Macher (Matthew Lillard) from Scream, Tyrell Martin (Mekhi Phifer) from I Still Know What You Did Last Summer and Phil Stevens (Omar Epps) from Scream 2.
+He also returns in the sixth film, renouncing his homosexual activities in church.